Ed Balls Leo Wilkinson

 After a period teaching at Harvard, Ed returned to the UK and joined the Financial Times as a leader writer.
 He remained at the FT until then Shadow Chancellor Gordon Brown employed him as an advisor.
 When Labour entered government in the 1997 election Ed became Chief Economic Advisor to the Treasury.
 Upon election to Parliament, he became Economic Secretary to the Treasury, continuing his working relationship with Chancellor Gordon Brown.

-Having left politics, Ed has found himself with a new public role.
-Along with his positions as a Senior Fellow at Harvard and a Visiting Professor at King’s College London, his performances on The Great Sport Relief Bake Off and Strictly Come Dancing have revealed a different side.
-Open, self-deprecating and entertainingly honest, he has been frank about life after politics, his personal passions (including Norwich City FC, of which he is Chairman), and his struggle with a stammer.
-As well as providing a serious look at areas such as populism, social media and dealing with crises, and an analysis of the economic and political outlook at home and abroad, he also reveals behind the scenes of Westminster, Strictly, and how he marks Ed Balls Day.
+Having left full-time politics, Ed became a Senior Fellow at Harvard and a Visiting Professor at King’s College London, whilst his performances on The Great Sport Relief Bake Off and Strictly Come Dancing revealed a different side.
+Open, self-deprecating and entertainingly honest, he has been frank about life after politics, his personal passions, and his struggle with a stammer.

 JLA Speakers Breakfast